By Alexi Falson, 18 May, 2022

 Our Verdict: Is the Hyundai Kona Worth it?

 While Hyundai’s latest Kona is guilty of making a bold statement in terms of its styling, thankfully, the Kona matches its looks with a sound platform that will prove a great companion for the right person or couple.

 Like almost every compact SUV on the market, though, you need to be conscious of its limitations.
 If you don’t require a huge amount of space in the rear, though, the Kona is a breath of fresh air for the segment, and offers an enjoyable platform for city driving and weekend adventures alike.

 As a result, we recommend adding the Hyundai Kona to your shortlist of compact SUVs, and on that note, if you’re in the market for a new car, you can get a free quote and see how much OnlineAuto can save you on your next car, or call us on 1300 719 925.

 Five Specs You Need to Know

-Key safety features reserved for more expensive variants
+- Key safety features reserved for mid-spec variants

 OnlineAuto Rating: 8/10

 off the NSW recommended retail price of a Toyota Rav4 GXL (2WD) on 21 Oct, 2021.

 off the NSW recommended retail price of a Toyota Landcruiser Prado GXL FLAT TAILGATE on 19 Oct, 2021.